 - heel bursitis — inflammation of the back of the heel, the bursa (a fibrous sac full of fluid)

 - stress fracture — this can be caused by repetitive stress, strenuous exercise, sports or heavy manual work.

 - Tarsal tunnel syndrome — a pinched nerve

 A doctor or a physiotherapist is able to diagnose the cause of heel pain by talking to you and examining you.

-Your doctor or physiotherapist may recommend rest and home treatments such as stretching your calf muscles if you have plantar fasciitis or Achilles tendinitis.
+Your doctor or physiotherapist may recommend rest and home treatments such as stretching and strengthening your calf muscles if you have plantar fasciitis or Achilles tendinitis.

 Other treatments may include: